You've got to jump off cliffs all the time and build your wings on the way down.

 (c) Craig Chesek

 My name is Dr. Bill Thierfelder.
-I hold a Ph.D. in English, but taught a variety of Arts and Humanities courses over a three decade career at several New York and Long Island universities and colleges.
-My classroom vocation showed me quite clearly that life is all about making wings.
+I hold a Ph.D. in English with minors in theater and music history.
+Over a 32-year period, I taught a variety of Arts and Humanities courses at several New York and Long Island universities and colleges.
+My classroom vocation showed me quite clearly that life is all about “making wings”--hence, the name of my website: makingwings.net.
 Indeed, my personal philosophy--rooted in years of practical study and just plain old life experience--is simple: The most important thing you can do is to make wings for yourself and fly to places that fulfill your potential, allow you to develop your unique gifts, and open up a world of love and friendship.

 Some things about myself: